 Chasing money will hardly make most people happy.

 If you enjoy a lot doing something, it might make sense for you to keep doing that.
 Even if it might mean slightly less explosive growth or even making less money.

-It’s in a way similar to The 4 Hour Workweek, but less geeky, more philosophical and, well..
-It comes from a guy who’s build a relatively big business and who, in my opinion, has huge credibility for putting his money where his mouth is.
+It’s in a way similar to The 4-Hour Workweek, but less geeky, more philosophical, and, well… It comes from a guy who’s built a relatively big business and who, in my opinion, has a lot of credibility for putting his money where his mouth is.